Automating the ML Pipeline

 In production, data is collected as telemetry from a running system, observing how users interact with the system and possibly how they respond to predictions (see chapter Testing and Experimenting in Production for an in-depth discussion of telemetry design).
 For example, simply by analyzing web logs of its own system, our real-estate marketplace can further estimate interest in various regions and which pictures of homes attract the most attention.
 Telemetry data is often collected in the form of raw log files, often in vast quantities.

-In summary, data collection can take many forms and many systems collect data continuously from humans, from external systems, and from telemetry.
-The way data is collected differs widely from system to system, but always involves designing non-ML parts of the system in a way to bring data into the pipeline.
+In summary, data collection can take many forms, and many systems collect data continuously from humans, from external systems, and from telemetry.
+The way data is collected differs widely from system to system, but it always involves designing non-ML parts of the system in a way to bring data into the pipeline.
 System designers who anticipate the need for continuous data can build the system in a way to support data collection, to integrate humans into the process as needed, to automate and monitor the process as much as possible.

 Data Labeling

 If labels are needed for training, but are not directly provided as part of the data collection process, often human annotators provide labels.
 For example, experts may estimate home values for homes not yet sold.
-If new data is collected continuously, labeling cannot be a one-time ad-hoc process, but needs to be considered as a continuous process too.
-Hence the pipeline should be designed to support continuous high-quality labeling of new data.
+If new data is collected continuously, labeling cannot be a one-time ad hoc process, but needs to be considered as a continuous process too.
+Hence, the pipeline should be designed to support continuous high-quality labeling of new data.

 Manual labeling tends to be laborious and expensive.
 Depending on the task, labeling needs to be done by experts (e.g., detecting cancer in radiology images) or can be crowdsourced more widely (e.g., detecting stop signs in photos).
 Most organizations will pay for labeling, by hiring labelers in their company or paying for individual labels on crowd-working platforms.
 In some settings, it may be possible to encourage people to label data without payment, for example, in the context of citizen science, gamification, or as part of performing another task.
 A classic example of labeling data while users perform another task is ReCAPTCHA asking humans to transcribe difficulty to read text from images as part of logging into a web page.
 In our scenario, we might collect the wisdom of the crowd by letting people vote on the web page of each home whether the shown value is too high or too low.

 To support manual labeling, it is common to provide a user interface for labelers to (1) provide labeling instructions, (2) show a data point, and (3) enter the label.
 In this user interface, depending on the task, labelers could select a value from a list of options, enter text, draw bounding boxes on images, or many others.
 Machine-learned models can be used to propose labels that the human labelers then confirm or refine, though user interfaces need to be designed carefully to avoid labelers simply confirming all suggestions.
 To assure the quality of the labels, a system will often ask multiple labelers to label a data point and assign the label only when it is confident that labelers agree.
 It may also use statistics to identify the reliability of individual labelers.
 If labelers often disagree, this could be a sign that the task is hard or that the instructions provided are unclear.
-For all these tasks, commercial and open source infrastructure exists upon which a labeling interface and process can be built, such as Label Studio.
+For all these tasks, commercial and open-source infrastructure exists upon which a labeling interface and process can be built, such as Label Studio.

 Programmatic labeling is an emerging paradigm in which labeling is largely automated in the context of weakly supervised learning.
 In a nutshell, weak supervision is the idea to merge partial and often low-confidence labels about data from multiple sources to automatically assign labels to large amounts of data.
 Sources can include manual labels and labels produced by other models, but most commonly sources are labeling functions that were written as code based on domain expertise to provide partial labels for some of the data.
 For example, when labeling training data for a sentiment analysis model, a domain expert might write several small labeling functions to indicate that text with certain keywords is most likely negative.
-Each source is expected to make mistakes, but a weakly-supervised learning system, such as Snorkel, will statistically identify which source is more reliable and will merge labels from different sources accordingly.
+Each source is expected to make mistakes, but a weakly supervised learning system, such as Snorkel, will statistically identify which source is more reliable and will merge labels from different sources accordingly.
 Overall, produced labels may be lower quality than those provided by experts, but much cheaper.
 Once the system is set up and the labeling functions are written, labels can be produced for very large amounts of data at marginal cost.
 Experience has shown that, for many tasks, more data with lower-quality labels is better than less data with high-quality labels.
 Weak supervision shifts effort from a repetitive manual labeling process to an investment into domain experts and engineers writing code for automated labeling at scale.

 Again, notice the potential for automation and the need to integrate with non-ML parts of the system, such as a user interface for labeling data.
-In a system that is continuously updated and is regularly re-trained with new data that needs to be labeled, having a robust labeling process is essential.
+In a system that is continuously updated and is regularly retrained with new data that needs to be labeled, having a robust labeling process is essential.
 Building and monitoring a robust infrastructure will provide confidence as the system evolves.

 Data Cleaning and Feature Engineering